Friern Barnet: Architecture

 The Church of England parish church of St John The Evangelist in Friern Barnet Road is Grade II* listed.

 Friern Barnet Town Hall in Friern Barnet Lane was built in 1939–41 to a design by Sir John Brown and A. E. Henson.
 The design owes much to that of Watford Town Hall, whose architect (Charles Cowles-Voysey) had played a pivotal role in judging the design competition.
 English Heritage lists it as "a good example of pared-down modernism... [whose] subtle form and pronounced sense of civic pride mark it out as an exceptional civic building, on this scale, of its day."

 Education

 Local schools and colleges include Coppetts Wood Primary School, Friern Barnet School, Dwight School London (being the former Friern Barnet Grammar School), The Compton School, Woodhouse College, St John's CE Primary School, Holly Park Primary School and the Wren Academy.

 Politics and government

-Friern Barnet is covered by the Hornsey and Friern Barnet constituency for elections to the House of Commons of the United Kingdom.
+Friern Barnet is covered by the Hornsey and Friern Barnet constituency for elections to the House of Commons.

 Friern Barnet is covered by the Friern Barnet ward for elections to Barnet London Borough Council.